PanGalacticTech/project_template/[1]HL_requirements_capture.md

 --------------------------------------------------------------------------------------
 #### Example High Level Requirements
-Examples of Good and Poor requirements given below
+Examples of Good and Weak requirements given below

 Good Requirement:
 > Device must consume less than 20 mA of current from Client USB

-Poor Requirement:
+Weak Requirement:
 > Device must operate efficiently

 _It is better to be specific early then revise this requirement as the design progresses, than leave options totally open_ <- NOTE: This is my personal experience, but alternative paradigms are well worth discussion<br>